What does a Telecommunications Technician do?

 - Proven experience as a Telecommunications Technician or similar role.

-- Strong understanding of telecommunications systems and technologies.
+- Strong knowledge of telecommunications systems, equipment, and technologies.

-- Proficiency in using diagnostic and testing equipment.
+- Proficiency in using diagnostic and testing tools and equipment.

 - Excellent problem-solving skills and attention to detail.